fiowind/hexo-theme-sunshine/README.md

 ### Fancybox

-Landscape uses [Fancybox] to showcase your photos.
+sunshine uses [Fancybox] to showcase your photos.
 You can use Markdown syntax or fancybox tag plugin to add your photos.

 ```
 ![img caption](img url)